EliTheGingerCat/Bludast/README.md

 ## Contributions

-Contributions are only really necessary for maintenance or performance, though I am also open to adding other stuff to the repository that relates to the Luau language itself.
-For example, I think it might be interesting to add a Luau By Example similar to Rust By Example.
+Contributions are only necessary for maintenance or performance.

 **Dependencies**